InverseCrafter: Efficient Video ReCapture as a Latent Domain Inverse Problem: Experimental Results

-\textbf{Inference.} In this paper, we use Wan2.1-Fun-V1.1-1.3B-InP~\cite{wan2025wanopenadvancedlargescale} at a resolution of 480$\times$832, a pre-trained image-to-video flow-based model for the main experiments.
+We use Wan2.1-Fun-V1.1-1.3B-InP~\cite{wan2025wanopenadvancedlargescale} at a resolution of 480$\times$832 for the main experiments.
 For encoding masked videos during training or inference, as in \cite{jeong2025reangleavideo4dvideogeneration}, we infill the masked region to minimize the train-inference following gap \cite{saxena2023surprisingeffectivenessdiffusionmodels}.
 We use \cite{hu2024depthcraftergeneratingconsistentlong} for all training-free methods and TrajectoryCrafter for fair comparison to generate a depth map for each frame.